seal-research/OmniCode/README.md

 ### Running OmniCode SWE-Agent

-In this section you will find instructions on how to run bug fixing, test generation, style review, and review fixing!
+In this section you will find instructions on how to run **Bug Fixing**, **Test Generation**, **Style Review**, and **Review Fixing**!

+---

-Bug Fixing:
+#### Bug Fixing
-The agent receives a repository and PR description, identifies and applies minimal source code changes (excluding tests) to meet the specified requirements.
+* **Description**: The agent receives a repository and PR description, identifies and applies minimal source code changes (excluding tests) to meet the specified requirements.
 It verifies the fix by reproducing the issue, applying the fix, re-running the relevant test, and ensuring completeness.
+* **Evaluation**: Success is measured by the fix passing all relevant tests without introducing unintended changes.
+* **Use Case**: Ideal for evaluating a model’s ability to make minimal, correct, and test-verified code changes.

+---

-Test Generation:
+#### Test Generation
-This agent receives a repository and a problem description, then writes a new test in the repository’s test suite that reproduces the reported issue using the existing testing framework (e.g., pytest).
+* **Description**: The agent receives a repository and a problem description, then writes a new test in the repository’s test suite that reproduces the reported issue using the existing testing framework (e.g., pytest).
+* **Evaluation**: Success is measured by the test failing on incorrect implementations and passing on correct ones.
+* **Use Case**: Useful for assessing a model's ability to generate meaningful, differentiating test cases.

+---

-Style Review:
+#### Style Review
+* **Description**: The agent runs a style check on a given instance, applies fixes for detected issues, and verifies functionality remains unaffected by re-running relevant tests.
+* **Evaluation**: Success is measured by the reduction of style violations without breaking functionality.
+* **Use Case**: Designed for scenarios where code quality and adherence to style guidelines are important.

+---

-Review Fixing:
+#### Review Fixing
-This agent receives a problem description, a failed patch, and a review explaining at a high level the fix for the failed patch.
-It uses this context to implement a better fix while avoiding the mistakes identified in the review.
+* **Description**: The agent receives a problem description, a failed patch, and a review explaining the failure.
+It uses this context to avoid repeating mistakes and implements an improved fix.

-Style Review:
-This agent runs a style check on a given instance.
-It then uses the results of the style check to fix as many of the stylistic issues as possible.
-It is then ran again on the relevant tests to ensure functionality is unaffected.

-Note: There is support for bug fixing and test generation in java as well.
+* **Evaluation**: Success is measured by whether the improved patch resolves the issue while avoiding pitfalls highlighted in the review.
+* **Use Case**: Especially relevant for testing a model’s ability to apply reviewer feedback to refine implementations.

+---

+#### Java Support
+* **Note**: Bug Fixing and Test Generation agents also support Java repositories, including Java-specific build and test tooling.

 ```bash
 python baselines/sweagent/sweagent_regular.py \